muditchopra/WordPress-website-using-Nginx/README.md

 Login to AWS console and Navigate to cloudformation and create the stack with `statelockinfra.yml` present in cloudformationStack folder.
 Upload the file and create Environment parameter and set value as dev.

+Then create ssm_parameter in system manager >> parmeter store
+Name: corevpcid , type : string , value : {vpcID}
+Name: vpcsubnet , type : string , value : {subnetId}

+##### Terraform Backend and format validation

-Now the value of bunketname and table will be passed in ./env/dev/provider.tf After that initialize the terraform please check that terraform is installed.
+Now the value of bucketname and table will be passed in ./env/dev/provider.tf After that initialize the terraform please check that terraform is installed.

 ```bash